 Many professional and elite-level athletes, including famed golfer Tiger Woods and star tennis player Rafael Nadal, have trusted platelet-rich plasma (PRP) treatments to help them overcome injury and excel again.
 At Orange County Spine and Sports Physicians, esteemed physician Vivek Babaria, DO, FAAPMR, and the team of specialists offer PRP to everyone from competitive athletes to those less active and are suffering from age-related pain and stiffness.
-There are offices in Costa Mesa, Anaheim, and Long Beach, California, so call the one nearest you or book an appointment online now.
+Servicing the areas of Newport Beach, Costa Mesa, Irvine, Anaheim, and Long Beach, California, so call or click request appointment today.

 PRP therapy uses your blood as the base of a powerful regenerative treatment.
 Your blood contains many platelets, which produce potent growth factors.
 These growth factors can provoke healing anywhere in your body.